Ffestiniog Railway: Project Blaenau

 The completion of the railway through to Tanygrisiau (height 640 ft) left the FR with just 1+1/2 mile to go to its goal of Blaenau Ffestiniog (height 710 ft) but the complexities of reconstructing that unique but rather derelict urban section of narrow-gauge railway took a further four years.
 As well as 1+1/2 mi of new track and its formation, which was the responsibility of the FR permanent way department and its volunteers, much other work needed to be done.
 Most of the work, like the deviation itself, was undertaken by volunteers who, in many cases, assumed full responsibility for the design as well as the execution of discrete projects, each under a volunteer project leader.
 There were four decrepit footbridges each needing to be demolished and rebuilt to the new FR loading gauge.
 The decrepit steel bridge across the Afon Barlwyd required total replacement, with timber (Karri) beams using the original abutments and piers.
 The new deck is formed of old rails.
 Walls and fences throughout had to be repaired or replaced.
 These and the many other varied tasks formed Project Blaenau.

-One major task near Tanygrisiau was the responsibility of Gwynedd County Council, which had at some time after 1955 taken advantage of the absence of trains to demolish what was probably Britain's lowest road under railway bridge.
+One major task near Tanygrisiau was the responsibility of Gwynedd County Council, which had at some time after 1955 taken advantage of the absence of trains to demolish one of Britain's lowest road-under-railway bridges.
 In early 1980, therefore, they replaced Dolrhedyn bridge and even managed to give it a few inches extra headroom for road vehicles.